-The HD 250 is packed full of the best bits and is one of our most popular models.
-As an in-the-ear device, it's almost invisible when worn.
+The HD 250 is one of our most popular models.
+Being an in-the-ear device, it's almost invisible when worn.
 There’s no need to visit an audiologist for a fitting, as one size fits all.

 At HearingDirect, we have created our very own online hearing test so you can check your hearing for free in the comfort of your own home.
-If you believe you, a loved one, family member or friend could be suffering from an impairment, it is advisable to check.
+If you believe you, a loved one, family member or friend could be suffering from impaired hearing, it is advisable to check.

 There are effective ways to manage sensorineural hearing loss and other forms of impairments.

-Depending on the type of hearing loss that impacts you, we've got you covered.
-We supply a selection of items to help better your quality of life.
+Depending on your type of hearing loss, we can help.
+We supply a selection of items to help improve your quality of life.

 See also: Mild Hearing Loss | Conductive Hearing Loss

-This entry was posted in Hearing Aids, Hearing Information, Hearing Loss, Hearing Test, Tinnitus and tagged Hearing loss, USA on 4th December 2017 by Gary.
+This entry was posted in Hearing Information, Hearing Loss and tagged Hearing loss, ear problems, help & advice on 6th August 2018 by Joan McKechnie.

 ← Previous Post